 The General Data Protection Regulation (GDPR) and Cookies

-The GDPR aims to give users greater rights over their data through stringent notification and consent guidelines.
-Under this law, users need to be informed of the existence of cookies on a website and then give valid GDPR cookie consent to their deployment.
+The European Union (EU)’s GDPR aims to give users greater rights over their personal data through stringent notification and consent guidelines.
+Under this law, users need to be informed of the existence of cookies on a website and then give valid GDPR cookie consent to their use.
 If consent is not given, the site in question cannot lawfully collect information from that user using cookies.

 However, there are some exceptions.
 Essential cookies, performance cookies, and functionality cookies are often used on the basis of GDPR legitimate interest or for the fulfillment of a contract.
-Therefore, user consent isn’t necessarily mandated for these cookies to be lawfully deployed.
+Therefore, user consent isn’t necessarily mandated for deployment of these cookies to be considered lawful.